aakarshanbasubhardwaj/potential-octo-potato/README.md

 * Docker and Docker Compose installed.
 * A valid **TMDB account**, **API key**, and **access token**.
 Follow this [link](https://developer.themoviedb.org/docs/getting-started) to create an account and generate the tokens as per the instructions given on the page.
 * Know the **ISO-3166-1** code of the country you live in or want to watch media of (Simple google search reveals this, e.g. - ISO-3166-1 country code for India).
+* A valid **YouTube API key**.
+Follow this [link]([https://developer.themoviedb.org/docs/getting-started](https://developers.google.com/youtube/v3/getting-started)) to generate the token as per the instructions given on the page

 ## Deployment Guide